dlgeorge/dlgeorge.github.io/_projects/carver-project.md

 ---
 <figure>
 <figcaption> Figure 3.
 West-looking oblique perspective of the failure and evolution of the simulated landslide mass which inundates Carver Lake and generates waves that overtop the moraine dam.
 The wave action at the dam begins to erode channel material.
-Shading indicates the solid volume fraction, m, which varies from 0 (pure water) to ~ 0.6 (dense granular-fluid mixture).
-Modeling set-up and animation provided below</figcaption>
+Shading indicates the solid volume fraction, m, which varies from 0 (pure water) to ~ 0.6 (dense granular-fluid mixture). </figcaption>
 <div class="gallery" data-columns="1">
     <img src="{{ site.baseurl }}/images/projects/carver/LandslideMerged.png">
 </div>